22940dev/hugo-frameview/content/about.md

 💻 I am passionate about [macOS](https://github.com/nikitavoloboev/my-mac-os#readme) so I made a [Telegram group](https://t.me/macOSautomation) to discuss all things macOS/iOS.

-🍀 If you want to know even more about me, you can [explore my wiki](https://wiki.nikitavoloboev.xyz) or even [search through it](https://github.com/nikitavoloboev/alfred-my-mind), if you like.
+🍀 If you want to know even more about me, you can see [what I like](../likes) and [explore my wiki](https://wiki.nikitavoloboev.xyz) or even [search through it](https://github.com/nikitavoloboev/alfred-my-mind), if you like.

 💛 You can support what I do on [Patreon](http://patreon.com/nikitavoloboev).
 Thank you.